 Day 08, Osla – Taluka:

-The eight-day is the second last day of the trek, covering a distance of 13 km through steeper terrains &
+The 8th day is the 2nd last day of the trek, covering a distance of 13 km through steeper terrains &

 Day 09, Taluka – Sankri - Dehradun - Delhi: